 Western music of the seventeenth through early nineteenth centuries, especially opera and vocal music; Italian cultural history; literature and philosophy of the long eighteenth century; voice studies; gender and sexuality studies; disability studies.

 “The Female Sublime: Domesticating Luigia Todi’s Voice.”
-Journal of the American Musicological Society 74, no. 2 (forthcoming 2021)
+Journal of the American Musicological Society 74, no. 2 (Summer 2021): 235–288.

 “Orpheus’s Civilising Song, or, The Politics of Voice in Late Enlightenment Italy.”
 Cambridge Opera Journal 31, nos.
-2–3 (2019 ): 129–152.
+2–3 (Summer 2019 ): 129–152.